AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/how-access-levels-work/functionality-available-for-objects.md

 ## Workfront Goals area

-All six of the default legacy access levels (and all 4 of the license types) can edit and view Workfront Goals.
+All six of the default access levels (and all 4 of the license types) can edit and view Workfront Goals.

 Edit is the default option.